 • Flexible schedules: Fellows lead busy lives: school, sports, clubs, homework, and other activities.
 The fellowship allows participants to choose when they want to work in the Tauber Holocaust Library, conduct research, and work on their thesis project.

-To request an application for the 2017-2018 Manovill Fellowship, please complete our Application Request form.
-For questions or additional information, please contact Morgan Blum Schneider, Director, JFCS Holocaust Center, at MorganB@jfcs.org or 415-449-1289.
+The application period for the Manovill Fellowship is now closed.
+Please check back in Summer 2018 for information on next year’s program.
+For questions or additional information, please contact Morgan Blum Schneider, Director of the JFCS Holocaust Center, at MorganB@jfcs.org or 415-449-1289.